-With Christmas at stake, nations watch omicron strain UK
+With Christmas in the balance, nations eye UK omicron surge

 “I don’t think big New Year parties can happen this year — unfortunately, again,” he added.
 “Omicron won’t forgive us any carelessness if we aren’t cautious.”

-Associated Press writers Geir Moulson in Berlin and Aritz Parra in Madrid contributed to this story.
+Associated Press writers Geir Moulson in Berlin, Aritz Parra in Madrid, Barry Hatton in Lisbon and Derek Gatopoulos in Athens contributed to this story.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic.